Summary:

 - Wear high-visibility clothing with bright colours and reflective elements.
 This will help you be seen in dark or snowy conditions.

-- Wear thermal gloves and footwear—as your hands and feet will be the first parts of your body to go numb in the cold, which can impact your ability to ride safely.
+- Wear thermal gloves and footwear.
+Your hands and feet will be the first parts of your body to go numb in the cold, which can impact your ability to ride safely.

 - Pack snacks and water.
 Your body will burn more calories and become dehydrated faster when you’re exercising in the cold.